-Yeah, I mean with the Zoom recordings now obviously with Zoom, they have to accept that you're recording them.
-So that also is part of it and then they still so I've changed my practice now that one day a week I work entirely online, right?
-So I have two days in the clinic and one day online and that started in the pandemic but it's carried on all the way through and I have clients all the way full from all over Europe and people that I haven't met actually in person who come to do exercise based therapy, the you know, this is where it gives more flexibility for those of us that don't want to spend all the time in a in a clinic room.
-So and from that, presumably we can infer that it's effective.
-Otherwise, you wouldn't have kept doing it.
+So I've changed my practice now that one day a week, I work entirely online.
+So I have two days in the clinic and one day online, and that started in the pandemic, but it's carried on all the way through.
+And I have clients all the way from all over Europe and people that I haven't met, actually in person who come to do exercise-based therapy.
+So you know, this is where it gives more flexibility for those of us that don't want to spend all the time in a in a clinic room.

-Yeah, absolutely not.
-So it's working.
+And from that, presumably, we can infer that it's effective, otherwise, you wouldn't have kept doing it.

+Yeah, absolutely.
 It's working really, really well.